MGHollander/tado-ciq-widget/README.md

 ## Notes

-- The main screen only shows 2 zones.
+- The main screen might not display all zones.
 You can sort the zones in the Tado app.

+## Development

+You can add your own features if you like.
+If you want to extend the features of the API, then you need to be able to access it over a global reachable secure connection.
+You can use [Expose](https://beyondco.de/docs/expose/introduction) to make your development environment available for the widget.
+Change the BaseUrl in TadoApp.mc to the Expose URL to test.

 ## Todo